Best Offline Speech-to-Text & Voice to Text Mac (2026)

 Superwhisper is a well-designed Mac app that uses OpenAI’s Whisper under the hood.
 It works universally, like Dictato.

-Here’s the tension: Superwhisper is cheaper than Otter ($4.99 vs. $10-20), but it’s still subscription-based.
-You’re paying $60/year, or $120 over 2 years for something Dictato offers for $9.99 over the same period.
+Here’s the tension: Superwhisper’s subscription adds up.
+You’re paying around $85/year, or $170 over 2 years for something Dictato offers for 9.99€ over the same period.
+Even the $249.99 lifetime plan is 25x what Dictato costs.

 If you transcribe heavily and want a polished app with cloud backup of history, Superwhisper is solid.
 But the monthly fee adds up, and you have to trust their cloud infrastructure with your audio.